Prepare to Meet Global Needs with a Degree in Chemistry

-Chemistry majors have access to state-of-the-art equipment in the Segerstrom Science Center, including a nuclear magnetic resonance lab and gas chromatography-mass spectrometer.
-With this resource and many others, students develop expert problem-solving skills and the ability to work at the interface of chemistry, biology, and physics.
+Chemistry majors have access to state-of-the-art equipment in the Segerstrom Science Center, including a nuclear magnetic-resonance spectrometer and gas chromatography-mass spectrometer.
+With these resources and many others, students develop expert problem-solving skills and the ability to work at the interface of chemistry, biology, and physics.
+Therefore, chemistry students are strongly encouraged to collaborate with science faculty on a research project.

 Download the Chemistry Career Brochure to learn more about APU’s pathway from education to vocation, including graduate school and career opportunities.